burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 The benefit is this in this case - the compiler will have one more register in case of this optimization.
 To specify this in MSVC use [/Oy](https://learn.microsoft.com/en-us/cpp/build/reference/oy-frame-pointer-omission?view=msvc-170) for GCC/CLANG use [-fomit-frame-pointer](https://gcc.gnu.org/onlinedocs/gcc-4.9.2/gcc/Optimize-Options.html).

-24. **Minimize write from different threads to the same memory.** Technically if you have CPU threads that are assigned for different CPUs you can write to the same memory location.
-However, from a memory perspective when logic is executed in different CPU cores there are two hardware protocols that come into play in this situation:
+24. **Minimize Write from different Thread to the Same Memory.** Technically if you have CPU threads that are assigned for different CPUs you can write to the same memory location.
+However, from a memory perspective when different logic is executed in different CPU cores there are two hardware protocols that come into play in this situation:

-* *cache consistency* protocol guarantees that all copies of DRAM cache lines are the same in all caches in the system;
+* *cache consistency* protocol guarantees that all copies of DRAM cache lines are the same in all Caches in the system;

 * *cache coherence* protocol guarantees any read of memory returns the most recent update anywhere in the system.

 Technically you can write in the same place.
-In reality in real hardware, it leads to phenomena called **invalidation storm**.
+In reality, in real hardware, it leads to phenomena called **invalidation storm**.
 It can lead to big performance bottlenecks in such protocols as [MSI](https://en.wikipedia.org/wiki/MSI_protocol).

 25. **Read after Read is not a race.** If two instructions perform a read and another performs a read as well from another thread, then in this case - there is no race condition.
 So, you can safely perform read after read without any synchronization.
 Another pair's read/write, write/read, write/write lead to race and nondeterministic behavior.

 26. **If you are using parallel algorithms, then use work-efficient algorithms.** If you want to replace a sequential algorithm with a parallel version then firstly practical parallel algorithms should be work-efficient.

-This property means that if the launch algorithm is in a single core it should have the same asymptotic behavior in terms of compute complexity.
+This property means that if the launch algorithm is in a single core it should have the same asymptotic behavior in terms of compute complexity as best (or good) sequential algorithm.

-27. **Use modern compilers.** Compiler developers create new optimizations with each release of modern compilers.
+27. **Use Moden Compilers .** Compiler developers create new optimizations with each release.

 28. **Eliminate as possible integer modulus and division.** The modulus division and integer division are typically expensive.
 The information about instruction latency (the delay in a dependency chain under the assumption that input data is available in the register file), throughput (the maximum number of instructions of the same kind that can be executed per clock cycle), required execution port for INTEL and AMD CPUs are available in this technical document [[16]](https://www.agner.org/optimize/instruction_tables.pdf).